 Our employees are vital to our success, and our key management, engineering and other employees are difficult to replace.
+For example, an executive recently left the Company and we have not found a replacement.
 We generally do not have employment contracts with our key employees.
 Further, we do not maintain key person life insurance on any of our employees.
 The expansion of high technology companies worldwide has increased demand and competition for qualified personnel, and has made companies increasingly protective of prior employees.
 It may be difficult for us to locate employees who are not subject to non-competition agreements and other restrictions.

 The majority of our U.S. operations are located in California where the cost of living and of recruiting employees is high.
 Additionally, our operating results depend, in large part, upon our ability to retain and attract qualified management, engineering, marketing, manufacturing, customer support, sales and administrative personnel.
 Furthermore, we compete with industries, such as the hard disk drive and semiconductor industries, for skilled employees.
-Failure to retain key personnel, or to attract, assimilate or retain additional highly qualified employees to meet our needs in the future, could have a material and adverse effect our business. financial condition and results of operations.
+Failure to retain key personnel, or to attract, assimilate or retain additional highly qualified employees to meet our needs in the future, could have a material and adverse effect our business, financial condition and results of operations.